balancer/docs-v3/docs/concepts/vault/liquidity-invariant-approximation.md

 order: 10
 ---

-# Liquidity invariant approximation
+# Liquidity Invariant Approximation

 Adding and removing liquidity are considered liquidity operations in the context of this page.
-A Balancer pool allows to not only add & remove liquidity proportional but also in unbalanced ways.
+A Balancer pool allows to not only add & remove liquidity proportionally but also in unbalanced ways.
 An unbalanced add or remove liquidity can also be considered to be a combination of proportional add or remove liquidity plus a swap.
 The vault must handle both scenarios with the same outcome for users & LPs to ensure a fair settlement system.

 ## Theory

 Liquidity operations that are disproportionate allow for indirect swaps.
 This scenario must have the same outcome than swaps & proportional liquidity operations combined.
 This means:

 - Swap fees for indirect swaps must not be lower than those for direct swaps
-- BPT amounts are properly minted to the users of an indirect swap and a user of a proportional liquidity operation and a swap.
+- BPT amounts are properly minted to the users of an indirect swap and a user of a proportional liquidity operation and a swap
 - The compared users having the same net token balances after the respective operation

 ## Examples